Children and Families

 On-stage performing opportunity for students!
 Artists work with a group or class of students for the week leading up to a school performance.

-These students engage in in-depth discussion of the program content and learn and 'block' the song choruses to perform for their peers from on stage.
+These students engage in in-depth discussion of the program content and learn the song choruses they will perform for their peers from on stage.

 Students have the option to present narrative content within the program, practicing public speaking and poise.